 Four Brother’s Drive-In

 Be forewarned: One look at Four Brother’s Drive-In in Amenia, New York, and you’ll want to hop in the car and go there.
 Right about now, it’s hard to imagine a more idyllic scene.
-Four Brother’s has been doing this drive-in thing for a while, so they are ready for you, complete with new rules in light of COVID-19 safety plan
+Four Brother’s has been doing this drive-in thing for a while, so they are ready for you, complete with new rules for Summer 2021.

 Not only is the atmosphere enchanting at Four Brother’s, the food options are great, too.
 Choose from an extensive menu of burgers, sandwiches, pizza and sides, as well as hard and soft ice cream with tons of toppings, shakes and lemonade and sweet desserts and coffees.
 They even have a treat for canine friends.
 They’re open seven days a week.
 Films screened include Dr. Dolittle, Spies in Disguise and Star Wars: The Rise of Skywalker.